 How is the double top pattern used to identify potential reversals?

-by roderick_marquardt , in category: Stocks and Equities , 10 months ago
+by roderick_marquardt , in category: Stocks and Equities , a year ago

 How is the double top pattern used to identify potential reversals?